 Moving in the USA

-- Approximately 1 in 6, or 40 million Americans, move to a new residence each year
+- Approximately 35 million Americans move to a new residence each year.

 What Is Moving Insurance?